 DO NOT attempt to enter the U.S. more than 30 days before the program starting date on your I-20!
 Although you may apply for an F-1 visa up to 120 days prior to the I-20 start date, F-1 visa holders are NOT permitted to enter the U.S. more than 30 days before the start date on your I-20.
-Also, entry to the U.S. after the first day of classes requires permission from University officials and may require issuance of a new I-20 form.
+Also, entry to the U.S. after the first day of classes requires permission from University officials and may require the issuance of a new I-20 form.

-Enter U.S. on F1 visa only
+Enter U.S. on an F1 visa only

-DO NOT enter the United States on B-1/B-2 visitor visa or F-2 dependent visa even if you have one in your passport.
-You will not be allowed to attend school on B-1/B-2 or F-2 visa in the U.S. U.S. Customs and Immigration Services (USCIS) would deny your application to change status from B-1/B-2 to F1 if you have evidence of intending to go school prior to your arrival, such as having applied for school or having requested a Form I-20.
+DO NOT enter the United States on a B-1/B-2 visitor visa or F-2 dependent visa even if you have one in your passport.
+You will not be allowed to attend school on a B-1/B-2 or F-2 visa in the U.S. U.S. Customs and Immigration Services (USCIS) would deny your application to change status from B-1/B-2 to F1 if you have evidence of intending to go school prior to your arrival, such as having applied for school or having requested a Form I-20.

 Use CUI I-20 when entering the U.S.

 DO NOT DO NOT enter the United States with an I-20 issued by another school!
 If it is the first time you have attended school in the U.S., your F1 visa stamp should bear the CUI name.
 If you have already obtained a visa with another school's name listed on it, please contact [email protected] or by phone at (949) 214-3471.

 Procedures at the Port of Entry